visgl/deck.gl/docs/tips-and-tricks.md

 support.

 * Automatic checks are performed on your uniforms and attributes.
-  Passing an `undefined` value to a uniform is a common JavaScript mistake that normally results in no warnings and no output from the shaders, often causing simple errors to be time consuming to debug, however in deck.gl will immediately generate a descriptive exception.
+  Passing an `undefined` value to a uniform is a common JavaScript mistake that will immediately generate a descriptive exception in deck.gl.
+This can be tracked from the console output.

-* The DeckGL react component has a debug flag which instructs luma.gl to instruments the gl context (this has a performance cost) which allows tracing all calls, see below on luma debug priority levels.
+* The DeckGL react component has a debug flag which instructs luma.gl to instruments the gl context (with a performance cost) which allows tracing all WebGL call errors, see below on luma debug priority levels.
   It also generates exceptions immediately when a WebGL operation fails, allowing you to pinpoint exactly where in the code the issue happened.
-Due to the asynchronous nature of WebGL, you would normally receive these errors as warning at a later time during code execution.
+Due to the asynchronous nature of the GPU, some WebGL execution errors are surfaced and caught later than the calls that generate them.

 * In the browser console, setting `luma.log.priority` to various values will enable increasing levels of debugging.